DUBLIN, Ireland, Sept. 24 -- The Irish Small and Medium Enterprises Association issued the following news release:

-The role of expert witnesses has been discussed ad nauseum throughout the current insurance reform process, but any suggestion that
+The role of expert witnesses has been discussed ad nauseum throughout the current insurance reform process, but any suggestion that Ireland would employ independent expert witnesses has been rejected by the Personal Injuries Commission.
+In its first report, it stated:

 The Twomey judgment explicitly shows the limits of the 'adversarial expert witness system' which has been defended by Irish jurists as a cornerstone of our justice system.
 The failings in this case clearly outweigh the advantages of adversarial expert witnesses.